 InXS – Need You Tonight

-It was their signature song and the track that gave them their highest charting hit in the UK, but did you know this was not Need You Tonight's first time at the show?
-Yep, on first go-around, in 1987, Need You Tonight stalled at 58, but once they had a few hits under their belt, InXS gave Need You Tonight another chance to shine.
-Almost exactly a year later, it was at Number 2, held off the top by… Robin Beck's First Time, which was the theme to a Diet Coke commercial.
+It was their signature song and gave them their highest charting hit in the UK, but this was not Need You Tonight's first shot at the merry-go-round?
+Yep, in 1987, Need You Tonight stalled at 58, but once they had a few hits under their belt, InXS gave Need You Tonight another chance.
+Almost exactly a year later, it was at 2, held off the top by… Robin Beck's First Time, which was the theme to a Diet Coke commercial.
 That's showbiz.